FAQ

 We will meet as often as you’d like for 45-minute sessions to discuss what’s working and/or where you need more support.
 These sessions are designed to track progress, maintain motivation, and encourage accountability.

-I am located at The Cabot House at 500 Kings Road in Suite 214 on the second floor.
+I am located at The Cabot House at 500 Kings Road in Suite 104 on the 1st floor.
 I have a very welcoming, warm and safe environment to talk about all your mental health and wellness needs.
+I am still offering virtual appointments to suit client needs.

-You can book online with me by setting up a profile with my practice management system or you can email me at amiee@wilsoncounselling.ca or call me at 902-539-1122 to inquire about booking an appointment.
+New clients can no longer book online with me, but you can email me at amiee@wilsoncounselling.ca or call me at 902-539-1122 to inquire about booking an appointment.

-While Wilson Counselling not open in the evenings and weekends at this time, there is another counsellor (O’Brien Counselling) in the same office who you can contact for availability.
+While Wilson Counselling is not open in the evenings and weekends at this time, there is another counsellor (Kelly O’Brien Counselling) in the same office who you can contact for availability.

 Of course.
 I recognize that I’m a total stranger and that sharing your innermost thoughts can be scary and overwhelming.
 I will be sure to follow whatever pace you’d like, whether this involves spending five sessions just getting to know one another or discussing your concerns right off the bat.
 I take being non-judgmental, compassionate, and genuine very seriously, and will be sure to be transparent with you about the therapy process so you know what to expect.
 Note that you are also welcome to bring a significant other, friend, or family with you at first if you feel this would be helpful for you.